 - Type options allow users to select the type of result that needs to be exported:

-- – Source only will include object that exists only in source
+- Source only will include an object that exists only in the source

-- – Destination only will include object that exists only in destination
+- Destination only will include an object that exists only in the destination

 If the Checked only option is selected, only the results that have been selected in the main grid will be exported.
 If the Checked only is not selected, all results from the main grid, that correspond to the Type option selection will be exported.

-Include scripts option allows users to include DDL SQL script for selected objects in the report.
+Include scripts option that allows users to include DDL SQL script for selected objects in the report.

 After the customization is done, the report can be exported and the location for the export file can be chosen in a window dialog box when appears to save the schema difference.
 The default file name and the location can be set as required from the Options menu in the toolbar shown below:

-Default export folder and encoding of the output file can also be set also as required:
+Default export folder and encoding of the output file can also be set as required:

 Here, the file name template has been changed by setting the Date, Time, Database 1 & Database 2 accordingly.